Cordula Wöhler: Life

 On 10 July 1870, Wöhler became a member of the Catholic Church in Freiburg im Breisgau.
 She made a confession of faith to the bishop Lothar von Kübel, and received confirmation three days later, and her first communion on 16 July 1870.
 She lived in Tyrol from March 1871 where Lukas Tolpeit, the Pfarrkurat of Eben am Achensee, had offered her a job.
 She wrote poems and religious essays.
 She then moved to Schwaz, where she worked in a pastry shop.
-After five months, she moved to live with a young couple on the nearby Freundsberg, where she wrote a book, Was das Ewige Licht erzählt.
-Gedichte über das allerheiligste Altarsakrament (What Eternal Light tells.
-Poems about the most holy sacrament).
+After five months, she moved to live with a young couple on the nearby Freundsberg, where she wrote the poetry collection, Was das Ewige Licht erzählt.
+Gedichte über das allerheiligste Altarsakrament ("What the Eternal Light Relates.
+Poems about the most holy sacrament of the altar").
 It appeared in 25 editions and established her recognition.
 She published more religious prose and poetry, some under the pseudonym Cordula Peregrina.

 In 1876, Josef Anton Schmid from Oberstaufen requested a "pious poem" ("frommes Gedicht") from her for a memorial plaque for the Jesuit Jakob Rem.
 Schmid and Wöhler entered an intense correspondence, resulting in an engagement before they had met in person.
 They married in Riezlern, Kleinwalsertal, and moved to Bregenz.
 She kept publishing under her maiden name.
 The couple moved to Schwaz in 1881, where they bought a house and adopted two orphan girls.
 She kept writing, and was active in the local parish together with her husband.
-The relation to her birth family improved to letters and occasional visits of her parents and her sister in Schwaz, but she never returned home.
+The relationship with her birth family improved, with letters and occasional visits of her parents and her sister in Schwaz, but she never returned home.

-She died in Schwaz, and was buried with her husband, who died a few months later, next to the parish church.
+She died in Schwaz, and was buried next to her husband, who died a few months later, in the cemetery beside their parish church.
 According to the epitaph, she was a recipient of the Pro Ecclesia et Pontifice cross.